TonyBarkell/OpenFin-Frameless_Example/README.md

 This project explains how to create an OpenFin Frameless Window with a custom title-bar.
 OpenFin allows you to remove the standard O/S from from a window, however this also reoves the standard window controls normally expected by an end user.
 This project includes a custom title bar that returns the controls to the user.

+The Project enables the first generation of the OpenFin Layout service.
+A child window can be created by clicking on the 'Child Window' button on the main page, which will snap/dock to the parent if dragged adjacent to the window.
+The cutom title bar also includes an example 'Undock' button, alternativly the window can be undocke by using the 'CTRL' + 'Shift' + 'u' global hotkey.

 ## Installing and running the project

 Installing: